 While heirlooms are often finicky and only grow well in certain conditions, hybrids are much more versatile.
 They can be grown in various climates and soil types, making them easier to care for.

 Hybrids are a good way to go if you’re looking for a tomato that will produce a large harvest.
 They often bear fruit earlier in the season and produce more tomatoes per plant than heirlooms.

 When you grow a hybrid tomato, you know exactly what you’re going to get, for the most part.
-Each year, the fruit will be the same size, shape, and color.
+Each year, the fruit will be the same size, shape, and colour.
 With heirlooms, there’s more variation in appearance from year to year and fruit to fruit.

 While not every gardener cares about eating perfectly round or flawless tomatoes, tomato growers who take their harvest to farmer’s markets might have to grow hybrid tomatoes to meet the demands of their customer base.
 Most people will prefer to buy produce without imperfections, no matter how slight.

-Cons of hybrids
+Cons of Hybrids